Radar Designer

 |

-For every radar design session, Radar Designer displays the Available Signal-to-Noise Ratio (SNR) at the receiver input as a function of the target range.
+Radar Designer displays the SNR in dB and shows the horizon range.
 The plot shows the maximum range requirements and a Stoplight Chart based on the detectability factor (required SNR) values.

 This plot shows the signal-to-noise ratio plot for one airborne radar with the default settings.
 For more information, see Radar Designer Configurations.